eparrish64/atlas-hbsm-charged-higgs-taunu/README.md

 - example via condor:  ``run-analysis --db-version v09 --data-streams 2015 2016 --samples DiBoson --categories SR_TAUJET --cluster --rs-manager CONDOR --outdir myOutDir``
 - If running via condor, will have to rerun after jobs are done with --merge-hists option

+#### merging histogram files
+After you have all of the histogram files, you need to merge them all into one file.
+This goes for histogram files from `run-analysis` as well as `evaluate-classifier`.
+- To merge interactively, add the `--merge-hists` argument.
+- To merge via a condor job, add the arguments `--merge-hists` and `--cluster`.
+- Make sure your `outdir` points to the directory with the histogram files and your `submitdir` points to a local directory not on `eos`.

 #### plotting
 After you have the histograms ready you can produce various plots